Maria Lugones: World travelling

 Lugones wrote an article called Playfulness, "World"-Travelling, and Loving Perception that uses her own method which she called "World Travelling" to understand how other individuals perceive us and themselves in their own world.
 Allowing us to travel to different worlds and comprehending others will permit us to start to love them through their own experience.
 By identifying with them people will began to understand who they are as an individual.
 Lugones explained the arrogant gaze is a technique many individuals have used to break their spirit to conquer their worlds; however, Lugones argues that loving perception is the response to the arrogant gaze that has us travel to other worlds.

-Lugones informed us that we can be at eased in different worlds by being able to speak the language of the world we enter, subjectively happy in a world where you are free to decide anything for yourself without any restriction, personal relation with people to create a bond, and sharing with one another an interest with a stranger that allows to relate with one another.
+Lugones informed us that we can be at ease in different worlds by being able to speak the language of the world we enter, subjectively happy in a world where you are free to decide anything for yourself without any restriction, personal relation with people to create a bond, and sharing with one another an interest with a stranger that allows to relate with one another.
 However, having the sense of ease in a different world is not enough to understand an individual because you need more than easiness to love and identify with others.
 Lugones explained we need the attribute of playfulness to relate with others since it allows us to exist with an openness to accepting and creating new ideas without any rules or barriers to hinder us.
 Accordingly, the "loving perception" and the playfulness co-exist to love and understand one another who are different.